IU-MyMini/InteractiveCourseGrading/docs/sprints/sprint-2/retrospective.md

 ### What problems did we encounter

 1.  **[Problem] Moodle API Access Denied**
-    * Our request for Moodle API access was formally denied by the university administration (Alexey Potemkin).
+    * Our request for Moodle API access was formally denied by the university administration.
     * **Root Cause:** This is a political and policy-based problem, not a technical one.
 The administration is concerned that providing API access will encourage professors to abandon Moodle for other platforms.
     * **Solution:** This is only partially resolved.
 Our customer has offered to personally escalate the issue and advocate for our project.
 In parallel, our technical backup plan is to build a manual import/export feature, but this is a suboptimal solution.